Hunting for Conservation

 There are about three times as many anglers as hunters across Europe, with some highly innovative approaches to improving the quality of fresh water.
 In the UK, angling organisation have joined with professional biologists for schemes to assess water quality through citizen-science monitoring of invertebrates and to alert authorities when pollution events occur.
 In parts of the UK where run-off of nitrates from farmland is a problem, it could be worth trying an ingenious solution which was good for hunting, fish stocks and water quality in Sweden.

 There are several angling groups which support freshwater conservation in the UK.
 Coastal anglers act more as individuals and can therefore be at a disadvantage when commercial fishing interests come into play.
 In the Netherlands, government created an umbrella organisation funded by angling licences, and then given a strong conservation remit, in the spirit of Bern Convention’s European Charter on Recreational Fishing and Biodiversity.
-However, such cooperation has yet to happen in the UK but Fishpal is a great innovation for recreational fishing.
+Actions in the UK tend to be more at the level of individual organisations, such as appeals for salmon conservation by the Angling Trust and the Game and Wildlife Conservation Trust.
+However, a great innovation for recreational fishing that also benefits conservation in the UK has been Fishpal, which is now joining forces with a Norwegian network to also cover all of Scandinavia together with Iceland.